6 Home Upgrades You Can Skip When Selling Your Home

 Location

-Location is about more than the area of town or specific neighborhood your home is located.
+Location is about more than the area of town or specific neighborhood in which your home is located.
 It's also about its position within the neighborhood.
-For example, homes located on the golf course or with a view are going to be worth more than those backed up to a cement wall.
+For example, homes located on the golf course or with a view are going to be worth more than those backed up by a cement wall.
 This is true even if your home is in better condition than theirs.
 Conditions and accommodations can always be adjusted—the location can’t.

 Note: As you look at properties listed on the market or others recently sold, don't look too far back.
-The market fluctuates, and while you might think that the more properties you have to compare the better, that’s not always true.
+The market fluctuates, and while you might think that the more properties you have to compare, the better, that’s not always true.
 One small, consistent pool of homes to compare is much better than a large one full of contradicting prices, time on the market, and differing features.

 You’ll also want to consider the real estate market as a whole.
 A seller’s market might mean that you can get away with fewer updates and home improvement projects, while a buyer’s market will likely demand more renovation projects to prepare your home to sell.